 Watch this Amaze.org video to get tips on how to tell someone close to you about your status.

 Talk to a counsellor, a friend that you can trust.
 You can also contact the loveLife call centre and speak to a counsellor.
 Remember you will not have to disclose your name you can remain completely anonymous:

 It’s important to talk with someone if you notice any of the following, so that you can get the help you need to start feeling better:

 - You feel down for a long time.

 - You struggle to get up in the morning.

 - You can’t sleep properly.

 - You think about hurting yourself or someone else.

 You can live a long and healthy life with HIV.
-Being diagnosed as HIV-positive may feel like the end of your life, but it’s not.
+Being diagnosed with HIV may feel like the end of your life, but it’s not.